ribasco/ucgdisplay/README.md

 ---
 * This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Asus Tinker Board etc) as I only have Raspberry Pi in my possession (Donations welcome :D)
 * As of this writing (10/17/2018), only the display drivers are available.
 The UI framework is still under development.
-* Only fullbuffer mode is supported on the graphics display driver.
+* Only full buffer mode is supported on the graphics display driver.
+Page buffer mode is not available.
-* The graphics display library does not utilize Pi4j for device communication.
-It directly interface with the JNI native library which makes use of the Wiring Pi library internally, so the Wiring Pi library is required to be installed on your ARM device.
+* The glcd library does not utilize Pi4j for device communication.
+It is directly interfaced with the JNI native library which makes use of the Wiring Pi library internally, so the Wiring Pi library is required to be installed on your ARM device.
-* The graphics display library only supports monochrome devices, hence colored displays are not supported.
+* The glcd library only supports monochrome devices, hence colored display devices are not supported.
+* Since the glcd library is only a wrapper of u8g2, please do not ask me to implement display controllers that are not yet available on u8g2 or in this library.
+Please forward your request to oliver (author of the u8g2 library) and I will make the necessary changes on my end.

 ### Known Issues/Troubleshooting

 ---